Students may obtain credit for CS 1114 by completing a programming project AND taking an examination, obtaining a score of at least 70% on both.

 Students MUST obtain a CBE, credit-by-examination form, (CS Dept office in McBryde Hall room 114), and follow the instructions on that form.
 The programming project and CBE payment MUST be completed prior to attempting the examination, and you must bring the corresponding credit-by-exam payment receipt paperwork to the exam.

 Students may elect to use any Java development environment they wish.
 It is recommended that they employ the customized VT BlueJ distribution environment.
 Access the installation and download instructions page.
 VT-BlueJ is available for free download from the CS 1114 Web site.
 Students should download the latest ver.
-3.0.5, (replacing any older version they have used previously).
+3.0.5.
 Student's needing an introduction to BlueJ may access the on-line BlueJ Tutorial.